phpacker/php-bin/README.md

-# PHP binaries used by PHPacker
+# PHPacker php binaries

-This is a fork of the general purpose [NativePHP binaries(https://github.com/NativePHP/php-bin) targeting the [micro SAPI](https://github.com/easysoft/phpmicro)
+This is a fork of [NativePHP php-bin](https://github.com/NativePHP/php-bin) targeting the [micro SAPI](https://github.com/easysoft/phpmicro)

 ## Installation